 House Plan 286-00032 from America’s Best House Plans

 Using the cost estimating software for the Los Angeles area I came up with $225,622 including the General Contractor markup of $25,202, and $200,420 without the General Contractor markup.

 That’s an approximate cost of $109 per square foot with a General Contractor, $96 per square foot without one.

 You should keep in mind that the cost to build this new home, or any new house, can vary considerably depending on the quality of building materials selected, local labor costs and material costs and, on actual bids for labor and material.
-Local building permits can vary quite a bit.
+Local building permits and impact fees can vary quite a bit.

 This 2014 cost estimate for this house is an approximate one and as always, excludes land.

-Until you actually start getting construction bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.
+Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), they will remain approximate.

 P.S.
 You should also read my article on Cost Estimating.